sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ### Scenario B

-Imagine that we need to calculate the average of the number we read from the list and print it to a file as well.
+Imagine that we need to calculate the average of the numbers we read from the list and print it to a file as well.
 But and it's a big one, we aren't allowed to modify the code in our master branch, either because it's being used by someone else (we are going to see how this works) or simply because we want to keep the original implementation intact until the new feature is completed.
 This is the perfect use for branches.